-In fact, the issue of dynamical quantum reduction has received a lot of attention within the community working in foundational aspects of quantum theory, and there are in the existing literature several well defined proposals such as those in \cite{GRW,Diosi,Pearle89}.
+In fact, the issue of dynamical quantum reduction has received a lot of attention within the community working in foundational aspects of quantum theory, and there are, in the existing literature, several rather well-defined proposals in this regard, such as those in Refs. \cite{15,16,18,19,20}.
+The proposal behind our work is based on the hypothesis that a dynamical collapse of the wave function lies behind the breakdown of the initial homogeneity and isotropy.
+In other words, a nonunitary ``jump'' in the quantum state of the system plays a role in transforming the inflaton vacuum into a quantum state that lacks the translational and rotational symmetries of the former state.
+It goes without saying that we cannot, at this stage, try or hope to point out the precise physical origin of such dynamical collapse.\footnote{In particular, collapse theories are known to face, in principle, serious difficulties with Lorentz and general covariance and issues related to conservation laws.
+However, important advances have been made in addressing both classes of issues (Refs. \cite{21,22}), even if we cannot say we have at our disposal anything resembling a completely satisfactory theory.} However, once one has accepted that something of this sort is occurring, one can parametrize its basic characteristics and use the relevant observational data to infer something about the nature of the novel physics that must lie behind such phenomena.
+This has been the basic attitude behind the program started in Ref. \cite{4}.
+We should emphasize, that although most of our work has centered on that rather simplistic collapse model developed specifically for the cosmological problem at hand, the discussion of most of this paper would apply equally to more general models and, in particular, to approaches based on exciting proposals like Ghirardi-Rimini-Weber \cite{18} and continuous spontaneous localization \cite{23}.
+In fact, some recent works are devoted to the adaptation of the continuous spontaneous localization theory for its application to the problem of the emergence of inhomogeneities and anisotropies in cosmology \cite{24,25}.